why-use-a-website-theme

 The next step of this traditional method involves integrating the .PSD website templates into your CMS system.
 I’ve seen this cost anywhere between $700 – $40,000 depending on the CMS platform and the developer agency.
 On one occasion for an IBM CMS, I had an in-house developer state it will take them 2 years to integrate the templates into the CMS.
 And then when we asked an incumbent agency to integrate the templates into the IBM CMS, they felt that they were in a position to charge $250,000.
 For the record, a new CMS platform was selected by the organization at the disappointment of the developer and interactive agency.

-If you’ve been doing the math whist reading above, you will typically spend anywhere from $5,500 – $90,000+, to get a design implemented into a CMS, the traditional way.
+If you've been doing the math whilst reading above, you will typically spend anywhere from $5,500 - $90,000+, to get a design implemented into a CMS, the traditional way.
 Then you also need to consider the time that it will take to accomplish this.
-Going well it will take weeks, otherwise it typically pans out into to months of duration to design from scratch and get those .PSD website templates integrated into your website.
+Going well it will take weeks, otherwise, it typically pans out into months of duration to design from scratch and get those .PSD website templates integrated into your website.

 Using a website theme.